TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Alexandria Quartet

-I first read Lawrence Durrell's 877 page masterpiece in a single sitting, pausing only for sleep on the second night.
-His interweaving of emotion, perspective, sensation and thought wills the reader up the imaginative scale.
-A glittering, inspirational achievement.
+I first read Lawrence Durrell's 877-page masterpiece in a single sitting, pausing only for sleep on the second night.
+His interweaving of emotion, perspective, sensation, and thought wills the reader up the imaginative scale.
+It is a glittering, inspirational achievement.

 On the Road